FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. A user visits TWGTL and logs into their account.
 1. They click the "My Profile" link.
-1. On their account page, they click the "Connect your Twitter account" button.
+1. On their account page, they click the "Connect your WUPHF account" button.
-1. This button takes them over to Twitter's OAuth server.
+1. This button takes them over to WUPHF's OAuth server.
-1. They log into Twitter.
+1. They log into WUPHF.
-1. Twitter presents the user with the "permission grant screen" and asks if TWGTL can Tweet on their behalf.
+1. WUPHF presents the user with the "permission grant screen" and asks if TWGTL can WUPHF on their behalf.
 1. The user grants TWGTL this permission.
-1. Twitter redirects the browser back to TWGTL where it calls Twitter's OAuth server to get an access token.
+1. WUPHF redirects the browser back to TWGTL where it calls WUPHF's OAuth server to get an access token.
-1. TWGTL stores the access token in its database and can now call Twitter APIs on behalf of the user.
+1. TWGTL stores the access token in its database and can now call WUPHF APIs on behalf of the user.

 ### First-party service authorization